Étienne Klein: Plagiarism affairs

 In December 2016, Science magazine, a publication of the American Association for the Advancement of Science, reported that Étienne Klein was responsible for plagiarizing the novelist Stefan Zweig and other authors.

 In August 2024, French media Arrêt sur images revealed that 88 of the 429 pages of the book adapted from his PhD thesis, L’Unité de la physique (2000), contain plagiarized text by Gerald Holton, Lambros Couloubaritsis and other philosophers.
+After an investigation that lasted 20 months, the Université Paris Cité found Klein to have massively plagiarized in his thesis, leading to them stripping his doctorate degree and barring him from re-registering for obtaining a PhD.

 Chorizo tweet

-On July 22, 2022, Klein tweeted a photo that he presented as an image of Proxima Centuri, the closest star to the Solar System, taken by the James Webb Space Telescope.
+On July 22, 2022, Klein tweeted a photo that he presented as an image of Proxima Centauri, the closest star to the Solar System, taken by the James Webb Space Telescope.
 A few days later, he revealed that the photo was actually of a slice of chorizo against a black background.
 He described his tweet as a "form of amusement" and urged his 92,000 Twitter followers to "be wary of arguments from authority".
+Klein posted the photo a day after Peter Coles posted the same photo as a joke about JWST observations.